hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-Chuzenji strings out a loose "V" from two pretty waterfalls to the eponymous temple, and dots the lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, all in states of disrepair.
+Chuzenji strings out a loose "V", angling around the lake from one pretty waterfall to another, to the eponymous temple, and dots the lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, in various states of disrepair.
 It is a tourist town washed up on the shore, a residue of the 80s boom which freed up liquidity for domestic travel, and came crashing down when the asset price bubble burst in the 90s.